Protecting Florida Horses From Mosquitoes

 Which will work best depends on the horse, use, location, and type of mosquito causing the problem.
 Rotation between different types may help prevent resistance and maintain effectiveness.
 Make sure that if you rotate types, they each contain different active ingredients, and are not just produced by different manufacturers.

-The "natural" versus "chemical" debate is misleading in some ways.
+The “natural” versus “chemical” debate is misleading in some ways.
 Whether derived from a plant or synthesized in a vat, all repellents and insecticides depend on a chemical which interacts with the mosquito to repel or kill it.
-Be aware that products which are registered as pesticides with the EPA must follow legal guidelines in their labels.
+Be aware that products which are registered as pesticides with the EPA must follow legal guidelines on their labels.
 These label instructions are the result of testing and review for safety and efficacy.
 It is illegal to recommend or apply these compounds in a manner inconsistent with the label.
 Products which do not come under EPA rules are not required to follow these guidelines; the label is for information only.
 This includes some, but not all, botanical or herbal repellents.

 Common fly spray ingredients:

 Which combination will work the best?
 It depends on the horse and activity.
 A stabled show horse will require a different approach than a pastured trail horse.
 Frequently groomed horses may be best protected with a shorter-acting, frequently applied spray while pastured horses may need a longer-acting treatment resistant to rain.
-Read the labels and rely on trial and error observations!
+Read the labels and rely on trial-and-error observations!
 Test products on a small area first; some horses are sensitive to different chemicals (including those in plant extracts).

 Some options include: